 Dr. Rindge joined the GU Religious Studies faculty in 2008, and has also taught at Emory University, Columbia Theological Seminary, and in six Asian, Latin American, and European countries.
 He is the author of Profane Parables: Film and the American Dream (Baylor University Press, 2016) and Jesus' Parable of the Rich Fool: Luke 12:13-34 among Ancient Conversations on Death and Possessions (SBL, 2011).
 His articles on topics related to New Testament, Hebrew Bible, and Religion & Film have appeared in many journals (Journal of Biblical Literature, Catholic Biblical Quarterly, Teaching Theology and Religion, Review & Expositor, Journal of Lutheran Ethics, Interpretation), and he has published over a dozen chapters and essays in edited books (Bible and Cinema: Fifty Key Films; The Bible in Motion: Biblical Reception in Film; Apocalypses in Context: Apocalyptic Currents throughout History; Close Encounters between Bible and Film: An Interdisciplinary Engagement).
 His essays on Religion and Culture have appeared in many media outlets including The Washington Post.
-In the Society of Biblical Literature, he chairs the Bible and Film section, and serves on the steering committee for the Bible and Popular Culture section.
+Since 2013 he has chaired the Bible and Film section in the Society of Biblical Literature.
 Dr. Rindge was honored with SBL's Paul J. Achtemeier Award in New Testament Scholarship, awarded to a scholar only once during their career (2011).
-In 2012 he received a Gonzaga University Exemplary Faculty Award.
+In 2012 he received a Gonzaga University Exemplary Faculty Award, and in 2018 he received a Gonzaga Faculty Award for Professional Contributions.

 Profane Parables: Film and the American Dream.
 Waco: Baylor University Press, 2016.